0tii/html-to-pdf/readme.md

     displayHeaderFooter: true,
     headerTemplate: '',
     footerTemplate: '',
-    width: 0, //num in pixels or with units
+    width: '1920', //pdf file size in pixels or with units
-    height: 0, //num in pixels or with units
+    height: '1080', //pdf file size in pixels or with units
     marginTop: 0, //num in pixels or with units
     marginBottom: 0, //num in pixels or with units
     marginLeft: 0, //num in pixels or with units